Have you noticed a recent rise in the number of “cash management accounts?”

 What you’re getting is a Deposit Sweep account.
 It’s operated by the Insured Network Deposit (IND) Sweep Service and your cash is periodically swept into your bank accounts.
 IND is run by the Promontory Interfinancial Network, which is the same company that runs CDARS.

-For example, with Betterment Everyday, the “face” is Betterment.
-There are four banks (Citi, Barclays, Valley National Bank, Seaside National Bank & Trust, and Georgia Banking Company) providing the banking services.
+For example, with Betterment Cash Reserve, the “face” is Betterment.
+There are seven partner banks (The Bancorp Bank+, Barclays Bank Delaware, Citibank, N.A., Cross River Bank, HSBC Bank USA, N.A.
+State Street Bank and Trust Company, and Wells Fargo Bank, N.A.) providing the banking services.
 The banks they partner with are the ones offering the FDIC insurance, which is why you get $1,000,000 of FDIC insurance.
-That's $250,000 per bank.
+That’s $250,000 per bank across four.